ajvillegas/easy-widget-columns/README.txt

 Easy Widget Columns makes it really easy to arrange your widgets in rows of columns.
 It works by adding a new 'Column width' select option at the bottom of your widget’s form that allows you to set a width value for each widget.

-You can define new rows of widget columns with the 'Widget Row' widget, allowing you to create complex layouts directly from within your widget area or sidebar.
+You can define new rows and sub-rows of widget columns with the 'Widget Row' widget and the 'Sub-Row' widget respectively, allowing you to create complex layouts directly from within your widget area or sidebar.

 > **Genesis Framework users**, be sure to check out the [Widgetized Page Template](https://wordpress.org/plugins/widgetized-page-template/) plugin, which helps you create full-page widget areas to use as a "blank canvas" with Easy Widget Columns.